yoo2001818/minisql/README.md

 ### Table / B+Tree storage
 After building a filesystem, we need to build a table and B+Tree storage upon it.

+#### Table storage
+Table storage is an incrementing file with offset pointers and big data chunk.

+Basically, all data accumulates on the data chunk file, and offset pointers are written in the offset file.

+Offset file has a deterministic positioning - offset file can be located using (12 * row ID).

+This way, the data will only accumulate - it'll never shrink! so we need vacuuming - trimming deleted data out.
+Of course, we need to mark the deleted data - so we need to manage deleted fragments list too.

+We also need a metadata file - containing auto increment key, row ID, length, to-be-deleted fragment list.